-It is important that you are aware of both your rights and your obligations when dealing with the Tax Office.
+It is important that you are aware of both your rights and your obligations when dealing with us.

 When we make a decision about your tax affairs, we will tell you about your rights and obligations in relation to that decision.
 We will also give you contact details in case you have any queries or need more information.